 I love Swagbucks because its tasks are easy and can be done in the evenings while binge-watching your favorite Netflix series or while snuggling on the couch with your dog.

 And that’s not the only nice thing about this company.
 Swagbucks will also send you a $5 sign up bonus immediately after you register.

 Scribie has good part-time work at home jobs that you can do in the evenings from home.
 It involves transcribing raw audio files to Word documents.

 Scribie pays $1 for every six minutes of audio transcribed.
 Their rates are lower compared to other transcription companies like Rev, but I love how efficient their payment system is.

 They make sure you receive your funds within 24 hours of making a withdrawal.
 This is the thing I love most about Scribie.
 You get your money almost immediately unlike other companies that take weeks or even months before getting your paycheck.

 99 Designs is a perfect marketplace for graphic designers to showcase their talents and earn money from their hobbies.

 .
 You can offer your graphic design services here in exchange for money depending on the needs of the client(s).
 It operates in the same way Fiverr.com does.

 Rev.com has open positions for both translators and transcriptionists.
-You choose to work during the day or go with the night shift.
+You can choose to work during the day or go with the night shift.
 They have home-based jobs available 24/7.

 I personally did not want translation jobs, but I used to earn $45 per hour while taking online transcription jobs.
 They pay every Monday of the week for the work done the previous week.